jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 (2) The seal may be electronic or mechanical.
 (3) An instrument that bears a representation of the Registrar's seal and that appears to be issued by or on behalf of the Registrar is, in the absence of proof to the contrary, to be treated as having been issued by or under the direction of the Registrar.

-### 233 Delegation of Registrar's duties and powers
+### 233 Delegation of Registrar's functions, duties, and powers
-(1) The Registrar may delegate in writing any of the Registrar's duties and powers under this Act or any other Act other than—
+(1) The Registrar may delegate in writing any of the Registrar's functions, duties, and powers under this Act or any other Act other than—
-  (a) a power or duty under any of sections 63, 209(2)﻿(b), 214, 216, 225, and 236; or
+  (a) a function, duty, or power under any of sections 63, 209(2)﻿(b), 214, 216, 225, and 236; or
   (b) the power to delegate under this section.
 (2) A delegation may be made to—
   (a) a specified person: